gis-ops/dbscan-clustering/README.md

 ```

 The actions are now in place which subsequently have to be reduced.
-Please open your `index.js` in the reducer folder and import these actions right at the beginning of the file
+Please open your `index.js` in the reducer folder and import these actions right at the beginning of the file:

 ### reducers/index.js